yotorng/bookish-rhizome/content/The Library/Library Shelf.md

 - [[Endling]] by Maria Reva
 - Manacled by SenLinYu
 - Shane, the Lone Ethnographer: A Beginner's Guide to Ethnography by Sally Campbell Galman
+- Ghost Cities by Siang Lu
+- The Years by Annie Ernaux, translated by Alison L. Strayer
+- Frankenstein: Annotated for Scientists, Engineers, and Creators of All Kinds by Mary Shelley, edited by David H. Guston, Ed Finn, and Jason Scott Robert
+- Open Throat by Henry Hoke

 # 2024